 DNS as a protocol was not designed with security in mind.
 Adding security has been a process of bolting on security to the protocol over time.
 DNS by its nature is designed to pass through firewalls with little or no checking, making it a prime candidate for malicious actors who can DDoS, or command and control, or exfiltrate data.
 Because of the stateless nature of the protocol, there are a number of different types of DDoS and other attacks as well.

 DNS protocol is based on UDP non-session based transport layer.
 There is no session establishment and therefore no way to identify or authenticate a legitimate request vs a malicious request.
-So, the security infrastructure has to inspect and mitigate based on domain and behavioral use patterns of DNS use.
+So, the security infrastructure has to inspect and mitigate based on Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. and behavioral use patterns of DNS use.
 Secondly, by design, DNS is a protocol to allow exploration and discovery of the Internet.
 It is intended to allow anyone, including those with malicious intent, the ability to profile and discover their victims network profile without any way to stop it.

 To better protect an organization’s DNS infrastructure, here are a few options to consider: